diegozanon/zanon.io/raw/2016-11-05-serverless-notifications-on-aws.md

 ## Serverless Notifications

+Real-time notifications are an important use case for modern apps.
+For example, you may need to notify your user that there is another post available in his social feed or that someone else added a comment in one of his photos.

-Implementing real-time notifications is an easy task when you use WebSockets and have a dedicated server.
-You can make a permanent link between the user and the website and use the publish-subscribe pattern for efficiency.
+Implementing notifications is an easy task when you use WebSockets and have a dedicated server.
+You can make a permanent link between the user and the server and use the publish-subscribe pattern to share messages.
 The browser will subscribe to automatically receive new messages without needing a polling mechanism to constantly check for updates.

 But if we are going serverless, we don't have a dedicated server.
-We need a cloud service that will solve this problem for us providing scalability, high availability and that charges per messages and not per hour.
+Instead, we need a cloud service that will solve this problem for us providing scalability, high availability and charging per messages and not per hour.

-In this tutorial, we are going to use AWS IoT.
+In this post, I'm going to describe how I've implemented a notification system for unauthenticated users using the Serverless Framework and the AWS IoT for *browsers*.
 I know that "Internet of Things" sounds strange to be used in a website, but it supports WebSockets and is very easy to use.
 Besides, Amazon SNS (Simple Notification Service) has a better name, but doesn't support WebSockets.

 IoT is used due to its simple messaging system.
-You create a "topic" and make users to subscribe to them.
+You create a "topic" and make users to subscribe to it.
 A message sent to this topic will be automatically shared with all subscribed users.
 A common use case for this is a chat system.

-If you want private messages, you just need to create private topics and restrict access.
-Only one user will be subscribed to this topic and you can make your system (Lambda functions) to send updates to this topic to trigger this specific user.
+If you want private messages, you just need to create private topics and restrict the access.
+Only one user will be subscribed to this topic and you can make your system (Lambda functions) to send updates to this topic to notify this specific user.

 ### Architecture